China attacks U.S. human rights record in annual report

 "In 2014, multiple cases of arbitrary police killing of African-Americans have sparked huge waves of protests, casting doubts on the racial 'equality' in the United States and giving rise to racial hatred factors," the report said.

-The report also criticized the United States for conducting surveillance on world leaders and civilians and for allowing a few interest groups to influence the government's decision-making.
+The report also criticised the United States for conducting surveillance on world leaders and civilians and for allowing a few interest groups to influence the government's decision-making.

 Many Chinese Internet users disparaged the Chinese report, mocking the government for the accusations against the United States